Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 - `src/sql/00-import-data.sql`

-and then create the supporting table to store vector values in an expanded columnstore format:

-- `src/sql/02-create-support-table.sql`

-Attention: if you want to use a table of yours instead of the provided sample dataset, please make sure the the columns names in the supporting table are

-- `item_id`
-- `vector_value_id`
-- `vector_value`

 ### Run the application

-From a VS Code terminal, run the following command:
+Create a `.env` file in `src` folder starting from the `.env.sample`.
+Add you server name to the connection string and then, from a VS Code terminal, run the following command:

 ```bash
 cd src